 10.OR (pronounced as Tenor) is a new brand in the Indian market and the 10.OR E is their first smartphone.
-The Chinese brand belongs to the Huaquin Technology group, which has been making phones for many years now and has made over 20 crore devices.
+The Chinese brand belongs to the Huaquin Technology group that has been making phones for many years and has shipped over 20 crore devices.

 The Xiaomi’s India success has attracted many more Chinese brands in the country like 10.OR, Comio, Tecno and Infinix to name a few.

 Moreover, the brand recently launched their second smartphone called 10.
 OR G, a more powerful and slightly more expensive phone compared to our review unit 10.OR E.

 The brand has launched their first mobile in India called the 10.OR E, it comes in two variants: